Rosanfoppen/wheelchair-design-platform/README.md

    * Adafruit Feather Bluefruit (Bluetooth connection, GATT)

 FSRs 6x
-   Location: All over the seating are of the wheelchair Connected to:
+   Location: 4x on the seating, 2x on the backrest (for positioning see poster) Connected to:
    * Arduino Mega (Physical, wires)